alexcolls/z-trading/README.md

 More than 10 APIs built-in for trading stocks, indices, bonds, commodities, currencies and cryptocurrencies through spot contracts, swaps, futures and options.

 Also, it includes pre-built bridges for R and Python.
 From your C scripts you can pass data to R and Python engines and receive back data.
-Perfect for training, evaluating and using AI models for building non-linear quantitative strategies.
+Perfect for training, evaluating and using AI models, like Tensorflow or PyTorch, for building non-linear quantitative strategies.

 Conact me for collaborations:
 https://twitter.com/fxmozart_sol